gentoomen/Ludum-Dare-22/docs.md

 ####SoundEngine.playTrack(songname *string*, time=None *int*, loop=0 *int*)

 >*songname* The name of the given song within the library.
-If it doesn't exist, an attempt to add it will be done.
 >
 >*time* the time, in seconds, for the song to run.
 It will be converted to milliseconds.
 >